plotly/Streaming-Demos/README.md

 This repo contains several examples for working with the Plotly streaming API.
 All of the examples are running in real-time on a remote server.
 View the IPython notebooks in nbviewer here: [nbviewer.ipython.org/github/plotly/Streaming-Demos](nbviewer.ipython.org/github/plotly/Streaming-Demos)

 Questions?
 Suggestions?
 Made a sweet real-time graph?
-Hit us up at <ben@plot.ly> or [@plotlygraphs](https://twitter.com/plotlygraphs)!
+Get in touch at <ben@plot.ly> or [@plotlygraphs](https://twitter.com/plotlygraphs)!

 See the individual folders for detailed documentation.